Breathing Techniques to Tone the Vagus Nerve: A Simple Guide

 Humming

 Humming is another technique that can help tone the vagus nerve.
 The vibration created by humming stimulates the nerve and promotes relaxation.
+It can be used along with vagus nerve stimulation breathing techniques.
 To practice humming, follow these steps:

 • Find a comfortable seated position, either in a chair or on the floor.